8. Clip View

 The Clip Fade switch, when enabled, applies a short fade to the clip start and end to avoid clicks at the clip edges.
 The length of the fade is signal-dependent and ranges from 0-4 milliseconds.

 This switch is only available for clips in Session View.
-In Arrangement View, clip fades are adjusted via envelopes (see ‘Audio Clip Fades and Crossfades’).
+In Arrangement View, clip fades are adjusted via envelopes.

-The Clip Fade switch is on by default for all new clips when the Create Fades on Clip Edges option is enabled in the Record/Warp/Launch Preferences.
+The Clip Fade switch is on by default for all new clips when the Create Fades on Clip Edges option is enabled in the Record, Warp & Launch Settings.

 Automatically Create Short Fades At Clip Edges.